S3-HSDM/Portfolio/Research & Documentation/Authentication.md

 ## Research Questions

-### Create authentication my self or use a authentication framework
+### Create authentication my self or use a authentication framework (Library Research)
 The first consideration of creating authentication for my IP is, do I create it myself or do I make use of existing authentication frameworks.
 If I would create the authentication myself I would have to take a lot of security issues in mind.
 According to research there are 11 common vulnerabilities when is comes to authentication.
 These are:
 1. **Flawed Brute-Force Protection:** A brute-force attack, such as a dictionary attack, is an attempt to gain illegal access to a system or user’s account by entering large numbers of randomly generated or pregenerated combinations of usernames and passwords until they find one that works.
 If there’s a flawed brute-force protection system such as a flaw in the authentication logic, firewall, or secure shell (SSH) protocol, attackers can hijack login credentials and processes, compromising the security of user credentials.
 2. **Weak Login Credentials:** When users register for an account on a site or application that uses password-based logins, they’re prompted to create a username and password.
 However, if the password is predictable, this can lead to vulnerabilities in the authentication process.
 Predictable usernames can make it easier for attackers to target specific users.
 Rather than using a full brute-force attack, the attackers will look for accounts with easy-to-guess passwords, which are used far too often.
 They’ll try common credentials like "admin," "admin1," and "password1."
 With no restrictions on weak passwords, even sites protected against brute-force attacks can find themselves compromised.